ktye/i/+/draw/readme.md

 |`text`|`(x;y;text)`|draw text|
 |`Text`|`(x;y;text)`|draw rotated text|

-numeric arguments `n` may be float or int.
+numeric arguments may be float or int.

+Before using fonts, use `loadfont` to register a font under a given name for a specific size.

 example: